NEWVERSIONFORCED/new-version-forced-bot/README.md

 If you didn't allow `Administrator` permission, simply kick the bot and re-add.

+It goes without saying that bot needs `Send Messages` permission for the notify channel.

 # Support

 Any questions, please join my [Discord Server](https://discord.gg/bA6djWa).